iilab/openmentoring-content/en/topics/practice-1-emergencies/2-account-hijacked/3-1-learn.md

 ---
-title: If you can login
+title: Get back control of your account
 ---
 Move to a different computer that you believe to be safe or uncompromised.
 If you continue using an unsafe computer, you risk putting yourself and others at harm.
 <br>